killthebuddh4/banyan/packages/brpc/README.md

 console.log(message.ok && message.data) // "Hello, world!"
 ```

 And that's all there is to it!
-You just published a service to the internet in
+You just published a service to the internet in a few lines of code! 🎉

 # Adding in Auth